 Preparation for Aviation/Advanced Career Employment System Program (PACES)

 PACES is funded through a regional funding collaborative working together to strengthen and expand workforce partnerships.
-The mission of PACES is to create a more accessible and flexible employment and training system to move both unemployed and under-employed workers into high demand and high skill careers in aviation/advanced manufacturing, healthcare and advanced manufacturing industries.
-PACES seeks to assist individuals in the Wichita MSA with the following characteristics:
+The mission of PACES is to create a more accessible and flexible employment and training system to move both unemployed and underemployed workers into high demand and high skill careers in aviation, healthcare, and advanced manufacturing industries.

 Regional Manufacturing Council on Technical Education (RMCTE)

 In 2014, PACES created the Regional Manufacturing Council on Technical Education (RMCTE), an organized and staff supported forum designed to provide employers a coordinated voice to address the workforce needs in the manufacturing sector operating in South Central Kansas.
 The RMCTE provides workforce development professionals and educational institutions consistent direction toward meeting the talent needs in the region.
-It is the official program advisory board for selected technical education programs offered by USD 259 and the National Aviation Consortium project being administered by WATC. ?
-Additionally, PACES hosted a visit in January 2014 for staff members of more than ten congressional offices to tour educational institutions, employers and the public workforce system in Wichita in order to raise awareness among policy makers about successful strategies to leverage resources and align services between community based organizations, public agencies and educational institutions.
+It is the official program advisory board for selected technical education programs offered by USD 259.
+RMCTE coordinates plant tours for high school students, classroom speaking opportunities for employers, and donation of materials and supplies or funds to high school technical education programs.
+Companies interested in joining the RMCTE should contact Amanda Duncan.